 These should get you going and it’s kind of fun to see just how many things you could consider educating others on.
 Record your answers freestyle, with no judgments.
 It’s likely all of your answers could be turned into some kind of online course (or a series of courses).
 After this, consider the following additional online course idea-generating steps…

 2. Find people’s biggest fears

 Here’s a fun generator of course ideas.
-Think of things that people (or you) are too embarrassed to do in person, or don’t have the time to do in person.
+Think of things that people are too embarrassed to do in person, or don’t have the time for.
 One obvious example is yoga.
-Not everyone carrying an extra 20 pounds on their body wants to do a downward dog in front of a floor to ceiling mirror and 30 classmates.
+Not everyone carrying an extra 20 pounds on their body wants to do a downward dog in front of a floor-to-ceiling mirror and 30 classmates.
 Many consider it extremely embarrassing especially if you have confidence issues.
 That’s why there are a ton of “yogiprenuers” selling courses out there.

 That said, we looked at the number of yoga classes on Udemy.
-In fact, there are just 10 separate yoga topics on Udemy and the majority of course ideas fall under the simple Udemy topic “yoga”.
-However, in 9 other topic areas, such as Yin Yoga or Hot Yoga, there are just 1 or 2 courses on Udemy.
+In fact, there are just 10 separate yoga topics on Udemy and the majority of course ideas fall under the simple Udemy topic.
+However, in 9 other topics, such as Yin Yoga or Hot Yoga, there are just 1 or 2 courses on Udemy.
 These would be examples of a “niche” online course idea, which we’ve discussed in previous articles and will discuss later as well.
 Given the popularity of yoga, they might do well.
 This is definitely one of the more creative online course ideas.

 As for lack of time, who has time to go to the gym (at least that’s what we tell ourselves, right)?
-Who has time to learn how to build their own website or how to use the latest, greatest iphone or social media apps?
+Who has time to learn how to build their own website or how to use the latest, greatest iPhone or social media apps?
 Is there a skill that you can teach “in 3 hours or less?” to make life and learning easier for a lot of people?
-That is some aspects that make great online course ideas.
+What are some aspects that make great online course ideas?